Financial-Times/o-brand/README.md

 ### Retrieve A Variable For A Variant

 To retrieve a variable for a variant use `oBrandConfigureFor`.
 This mixin accepts a content block and variant.
-This indicates styles within the content block are intended for the passed variant.
+This indicates styles within the content block should pertain to the passed variant.

 Building on the "define" example above:
 ```scss